Why email tracking pixel is a waste of time

 Today’s users expect — and deserve — privacy by default.
 Tracking pixels violate that trust, often without consent.
 They leak when, where, and how people engage.
 They build hidden profiles that serve marketers, not humans.

 It’s no wonder email clients are fighting back.
-Pixels are blocked, preloaded, or anonymized — and that’s a good thing.
+Email tracking pixel is blocked, preloaded, or anonymized — and that’s a good thing.

 At Brandkit, we believe trust is more valuable than tracking.
 A brand that respects privacy earns loyalty that no metric can measure.